-My goal was to create station activities where students could rotate around the room and analyze and manipulate different karyotypes.
-I found some great resources from Ward's Science that I used to supplement the activity.
+My goal was to create a station activity where students could rotate around the room and analyze and manipulate different karyotypes.
+I also found some great resources from Ward's Science that I used to supplement the activity.
 Student groups had 5 minutes at each station to complete a karyotype related task.
 Here are some station activity ideas:

 On U of A's website, there is a virtual karyotype activity with 3 patients.
 Students need to click on each patient, fill in the missing homologous chromosome, and give a diagnosis for each patient.
 You can check out the website by clicking here.